Table Of Contents

 You can also invest in compact furnishings, rent a storage unit, and sell or give away your stuff.
 Just ensure you give yourself enough time to decide what stays and what goes.

-Organize the Move
+Organize the move

 Without a doubt, packing is the most stressful part of the entire moving process.
 If you want to take the DIY route, we highly recommend getting the packing supplies first; always stick to the most effective packing guidelines, ensure padding for your valuables, and label your boxes.